 - 1. Work with water districts and other organizations to promote water conservation programs and incentives. - 2.
 Educate residents and businesses about local and State laws requiring retrofit of non-compliant plumbing fixtures during remodeling and at resale. - 3.
 Ensure all projects requiring building permits, plan check, or design review comply with State and water district regulations. - 4.
 Encourage the installation of greywater and rainwater collection systems and the use of recycled water where available through ordinance and/or engagement campaigns. - 5.
-Investigate potential on-bill financing for water conservation measures, such as BayREN's Water Upgrades Save Program.
+Investigate potential on-bill financing for water conservation measures, such as BayREN's Water Upgrades Save Program. - 6.
+Encourage water districts to upgrade water meters to facilitate more granular and real-time water tracking data to better understand water use and detect leaks.

-WC-2: Municipal Water Use
+WC-M1: Municipal Water Use